NoU2020/nou2020.github.io/README.md

 	Boston Scientific, a leader in the medical device industry, tasked the 2023-2024 BSC SCOPE team with the challenge of identifying potential alternative materials to make EVT more effective and minimize the judgement calculations needed for doctors to customize sponges to patients.

--Main Role: Project Manager, User researcher
+- Main Roles: Project Manager, User researcher

 ### Coding
 - Ultimate Tic-Tac-Toe: